 Release Checklist Prompts: 13 Templates for Safe Production Deploys

-Release-day prompts that build a real go/no-go checklist — not a generic "check the build".
-13 templates for staging / canary / rollback / observability.
+Release-day prompts that build a real go/no-go checklist, not a generic 'check the build'.
+13 templates for staging, canary, rollback, and observability.

 “Make me a release checklist” yields a 30-item generic list nobody reads.
-A good release prompt is service-specific (Next.js? mobile app?
+A release prompt that actually de-risks a deploy is service-specific (Next.js? mobile app?
 Postgres migration?), gates on observable signals (error rate, p99), and ends with a one-line go/no-go.
+The DORA research puts the bar plainly: the strongest teams keep change failure rate around 5% and restore service from a bad deploy in under an hour.
+Vague checklists do not get you there; explicit, signal-gated ones do.

 Who this is for